6 minute read

 So, I’m gonna share some of the lessons he learned that propelled him to be the successful businessman he is today.

 He made very powerful connections.
-The connections ranged from former prime ministers of Nepal like Girija Babu, Surya Bahadur and prince Dhirendra to leaders of different countries like Bangladesh, Srilanka, India, Malaysia, Singapore and many more (you name it) were all his friends.
-From those connection he was able to get into the joint venture with Taj Group and other reputed hotel chains from all around the world.
-So the good “connection” was one of the reason his business flourished.
+The connections ranged from former prime ministers of Nepal like Girija Babu, Surya Bahadur, and prince Dhirendra to leaders of different countries like Bangladesh, Srilanka, India, Malaysia, Singapore and many more (you name it) were all his friends.
+From those connections, he was able to get into the joint venture with Taj Group and other reputed hotel chains from all around the world.
+So the good “connection” was one of the reasons his business flourished.